-PHL 230 - History of Western Philosophy I
+PHL 230 - Ancient Greek Philosophy

 3 Credits This course introduces students to the ancient Greek philosophers, the "counter-cultural" thinkers of their day whose writings formed the foundations for contemporary Western thought.
 Through these philosophers, we explore questions that continue to puzzle us today: What is the nature of "nature"?
 How do we gain "scientific" knowledge?
 How can you live a happy life?
 Readings include selections from Plato, Aristotle, Pythagoras, and others.